 7. Create a panel effect with paint

 This is a great bedroom design idea for any space, and it works particularly well in small bedrooms to heighten the room.
-All you need to do is use masking tape and a ruler to mark where you want your lower colour to end and just get painting!
+All you need to do is use masking tape and a ruler to mark where you want your lower color to end and just get painting!

 8. Work with the alcoves in your space

 Working with your bedroom design is a must in all decorating schemes.
-And, if you want to be bold in your colour choices, particularly if you want to pick a dark colour for your bedroom, painting an alcove is a great way to work this in to your space.
+And, if you want to be bold in your color choices, particularly if you want to pick a dark color for your bedroom, painting an alcove is a great way to work this in to your space.
 This room still looks bright and fresh but the dark wall, along with the matching bedding add a more dramatic feel.

 If you love dark and dramatic interiors, we have a whole gallery dedicated to them so make sure you check that out next.

-9. Create uniformity with DIY panelling
+9. Create uniformity with DIY paneling

 You see, wall paneling works so well in a cool and modern bedroom!
-We love this room, particularly because of the contrasting colours.
+We love this room, particularly because of the contrasting colors.
 The softness of the pink brings out bright teal and yellow so well, making it a great bedroom idea for couples and for anyone that adores vibrant spaces.